 Lying frequently occurs in the flirting and dating game.
-It often happens because telling the truth may block the liar from getting what he or she wants, but a little lying may facilitate getting what is wanted.
+It often happens because telling the truth may block the liar from getting what he or she wants, and a little lying may facilitate getting what is desired.

 Women often lie to make others feel good.
 This may increase the relationship, which is something of primary importance to most women.
 Men often lie to make themselves look good and increase their status, which is something of primary importance to most men.

 Both women's and men's lies are often used to elevate their status to discourage competition.
 An example is when a woman says to a female friend who shows interest in her boyfriend: "My boyfriend is impotent, snores and really is a slob, so I just go with him to help him."

 Another thing to watch for to detect lying is a sudden change in movements.
 The liar tends to shut down and tries to maintain control of the situation and in so doing becomes quieter and stops normal body movements until you have accepted the lie.
 A liar may leave out pronouns and speak in a monotonous tone.
 This heightened tension may cause the eyes to increase blink rate also.
 Any spoken words during and immediately after the lie will come harder, and there may be more than normal mispronunciations and stutters.
 The liar is more defensive than usual and also may place objects (cups, keys, pencils, chairs etc.) between self and others.